The Best Hostels I’ve Stayed in Throughout Italy (Updated for 2026)

 Disclaimer: This post contains affiliate links.
 If you use these links to buy something I may earn a commission.
 I will only recommend products and services that I would [or currently use] myself.

 I love staying in hostels.
 They’re a great way to save money while traveling and meet other travelers from around the world.
-Hostels come in all shapes and sizes, from small ones that feel like a big house with only 1 or 2 people working at a time, to big modern hostels that are like cheap hotels with a bit of flair.
+Hostels come in all shapes and sizes, from small ones that feel like a big house with only 1 or 2 people working at a time, to big modern hostels that are like hotels with a bit of flair and youth.
 I’m a fan of both kinds and everything in between.

 My Criteria